Several years ago, I made these cute Antique Clothespin Signs

 In case your new here…

-I’ve been learning how to make my digital cutter files available in different file formats, so I can share them with you!
-Each Friday, I will post a link for a free file for your digital cutter!
-Downloads will be available through 4/7/17 and are for personal use only.
+I love making digital cutter files and each week I love to share them with you!
+This free download is for personal use only.
 You can purchase the file with a Commercial License from my shop.
-Here is this week’s freebie.
 Enjoy!